ircam-ismm/soap-score/docs/SYNTAX.md

 ### Bars with absolute duration

-You can declare bar without absolute duration too, in such cases the bar are considered to contain only one beat:
+You can declare bars with absolute duration too, in such cases the bar are considered to contain only one beat:

 ![./images/image14.png](./images/image14.png)